-5.6.12 Compute the gradient of a field: gradient module
+5.6.14 Compute the gradient of a field: gradient module

-To compute the spatial gradients of all fields one can run the following command where the file file-grad.fld can be processed in a similar way as described in section 5.2 to visualise the result either in Tecplot, Paraview or VisIt.
+To compute the spatial gradients of fields one can run the following command where vars specifies the field numbers (starting from 0) or variable names to process and vars specifies the spatial directions to compute derivatives.
+All fields will be processed if vars is not set.
+All spatial directions will be used if vars is not set.
+The output file file-grad.fld can be processed in a similar way as described in section 5.2 to visualise the result either in Tecplot, Paraview or VisIt.